黑料吃瓜网

 Pope Francis, history鈥檚 first Latin American pontiff who charmed the world with his humble style and concern for the poor died Monday.
 He was 88.

-Bells tolled in churches from his native Argentina to the Philippines and across Rome as news spread around the world after the announcement.
+Bells tolled in churches from his native Argentina to the Philippines and across Rome as news spread around the world.

 "At 7:35 this morning, the Bishop of Rome, Francis, returned to the home of the Father.
 His entire life was dedicated to the service of the Lord and of his Church," said Cardinal Kevin Farrell, the Vatican camerlengo, who takes charge after a pontiff鈥檚 death.

-Rev. John Mulreany, a superior at the Jesuit Community at Fairfield University, said Francis' death one day after Easter Sunday was a shock despite the realization of the pope's declining health.
+Rev. John Mulreany, the superior of the Jesuit Community at Fairfield University, said Francis' death one day after Easter Sunday was a shock despite the realization of the pope's declining health.

 Mulreany recalled meeting the pontiff at the Vatican last November.